Hcangle/learn-co-sandbox/book_list/README.md

 # BookList

-Pick from a list of genres, which will then give you a list of books to choose from to get more information on the chosen book.
+Pick from a list of subjects, which will then give you a list of book titles to choose from to get more information on the chosen book.

 ## Installation